Marie Thérèse Louise of Savoy, Princesse de Lamballe: Treatment of remains

 After this, the head and the corpse were taken by the crowd to the Palais-Royal, where the Duke of Orléans and his lover Marguerite Françoise de Buffon were entertaining a party of Englishmen for supper.
 The Duke of Orléans reportedly commented "Oh, it is Lamballe's head: I know it by the long hair.
 Let us sit down to supper", while Buffon cried out "O God!
 They will carry my head like that someday!"

 The agents of her father-in-law, who had been tasked with acquiring her remains and having them temporarily buried until they could be interred in Dreux, reportedly mixed in with the crowd in order to be able to gain possession of it.
 They averted the intentions of the crowd to display the remains before the home of Marie Thérèse and her father-in-law at the Hôtel de Toulouse by saying that she had never lived there, but at the Tuileries or the Hôtel Louvois.
 When the carrier of the head, Charlat, entered an alehouse, leaving the head outside, one agent, Pointel, took the head and had it interred at the cemetery near the Hospital of the Quinze Vingts.

 While the procession of the head is not questioned, the reports regarding the treatment of her body have been questioned.
 Five citizens of the local section in Paris, Hervelin, Quervelle, Pouquet, Ferrie, and Roussel delivered her body (minus her head, which was still being displayed on a pike) to the authorities shortly after her death.
 Royalist accounts of the incident claimed her body was displayed on the street for a full day, but this is not likely, as the official protocols explicitly state that it was brought to the authorities immediately after her death.
 While the state of the body is not described, there is, in fact, nothing to indicate that it was disembowelled, or even undressed: the report recounts everything she had in her pockets when she died, and indicate that her headless body was brought fully dressed on a wagon to the authorities in the normal way, rather than being dragged disembowelled along the street, as sensationalist stories claimed.

 Her body, like that of her brother-in-law Philippe Égalité, was never found.
 According to Madame Tussaud, she was ordered to make a death mask.

-The Princesse de Lamballe was one of 37 women murdered during the September Massacres in Paris, and one of only two women outside of the La Salpêtrière to be killed, the other being the Marie Gredeler of the Conciergerie.
+The Princesse de Lamballe was one of 37 women murdered during the September Massacres in Paris, and one of only two women outside of the La Salpêtrière to be killed, the other being Marie Gredeler of the Conciergerie.